Objection handling is the toughest part of selling. For many us, it can feel awkward, contrived, and confrontational. But it doesn’t need to be…

 Sell Personal Training Ebook

 So, now you have an effective technique for addressing objections, that’ll help you close more sales and get more clients!
 If you’re interested in brushing up on your PT sales skills, then you may find our online course useful.
-It covers all aspects of selling with integrity, from identifying your ideal client to handling objections with more example scripts around time, commitment, and cost.
+Our fitness sales training covers all aspects of selling with integrity, from identifying your ideal client to handling objections with more example scripts around time, commitment, and cost.

 Like most skills, selling personal training is one that can be learned and developed over time.
 Although the idea of sales makes some people uncomfortable, it’s something that’s essential for a successful PT business.